 19) Gratin dauphinois (potatos au gratin)

-Gratin dauphinois or pommes de terre à la dauphinoise is a traditional French food in France of sliced potatoes baked in milk or cream, using the gratin technique.
+Gratin dauphinois or pommes de terre à la dauphinoise is a traditional French food of sliced potatoes baked in milk or cream using the gratin technique.

 It’s called Dauphnois because it’s originally from the Dauphiné region in south-eastern France, whose area roughly corresponded to that of the present departments of Isère, Drôme and Hautes-Alpes.